a12910/space-map/docs/usage.md

 # Detailed Usage Guide

-This guide provides detailed examples for using SpaceMap's core functionalities.
+This guide provides detailed examples for using Space-map's core functionalities.
+Space-map employs a sophisticated two-stage registration approach that combines dimensionality reduction with robust feature matching to handle large-scale single-cell data efficiently.

 ## Table of Contents